TeddyBradsher/getting-remote-data-quiz/README.md

 (X) True ( ) False

-?: API endpoint refers to the URL that we are requesting that will return the desired data.
+?: API "endpoint" refers to the URL that we are requesting that will return the desired data.

 (X) True ( ) False